marc7s/Homelab/README.md

   - Domain name: docker.local
   - Full name for the new user: docker
   - Username for your account: docker
-  - Partitioning method: Guided - use entire disk
+  - Partitioning method: Guided - use entire disk and set up LVM
   - Disk to partition: SCSI1 (sda)
   - Partitioning scheme: All files in one partition
+  - Write the changes to disks and configure LVM: Yes
+  - Amount of volume group to use for guided partitioning: max
-  - Write changes to disks: Yes
+  - Write the changes to disks: Yes
   - Scan extra installation media: No
   - Debian archive mirror: deb.debian.org
   - HTTP proxy information: (blank)